 You can delete the tables once you’ve uninstalled and deleted the WishList Member plugin.

-That being said, it’s important to note you should back up your database before deleting in case you run into any unexpected issues and need to roll back.
+That being said, it’s important to note you should back up your database before deleting in case you run into any unexpected issues and want to roll back.

 Please be sure to create a full and complete back up of your WordPress site/database before deleting any tables.